traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ next 30 minutes

-^ Cuz it's actually responding people around me and using a lot of tech to do it.
+^ using a lot of tech to responding people around me.

 ---